craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. "Bonk" went away - was it an environment problem?
+0. Modifications to enable calling `checkSourceFile` in a loop for timing purposes, with environment variable `numLoopCheckSourceFile=<number of extra loops>`.
+0. Fixes to remove debug formatting statements in `Debug.XXX` calls.
+- All `_caxnc-` tests passing.

 0. In `mrNarrowTypesInnerAux` for `case SyntaxKind.StringLiteral` substituting `checker.getStringLiteralType(getSourceTextOfNodeFromSourceFile(sourceFile,expr))` for `checker.getTypeAtLocation(expr)` failed (test type results failing) although it worked for `TrueKeyword`, `FalseKeyword`, and `NumericLiteral`.
 Perhaps extra quotes.
 Fixed.
 - All `_caxnc-` tests passing.